 In general, some of the primary ethical issues arising when piloting a youth screening tool include: (1) determining the voluntariness and consent of the youth participants, (2) defining the roles of screeners, (3) mandatory reporting (4) therapeutic misconception, (5) population generalizability, and (6) informed consent.

-One of the most important strategies for Linking Systems of Care is engaging your community as an important dimension of transparency and accountability for local agencies as they make policy and practice changes, and to facilitate communication and dialogue between service providers and local stakeholders.
+One of the most important strategies for linked systems of care is engaging your community as an important dimension of transparency and accountability for local agencies as they make policy and practice changes, and to facilitate communication and dialogue between service providers and local stakeholders.
 In addition, community engagement is a critical dimension of ensuring that services are culturally appropriate and responsive to historical and structural trauma.
 Community engagement also serves the essential purpose of ensuring that the community is aware of the help available for victims of crime.

-A pilot site is a specific community in a demonstration state which is charged with directly implementing some, or all, of the LSC project plans developed by the demonstration state leadership team.
-In the experience of Montana and Virginia, the pilot site will implement a screening tool developed by the state steering committee in conjunction with new practices and procedures designed to facilitate systems of care coordination.
+A pilot site is a specific community in a demonstration state which is charged with directly implementing some, or all, of a project plan developed by the demonstration state leadership team.
+In the experience of Montana and Virginia, the pilot site implemented a screening tool developed by the state steering committee in conjunction with new practices and procedures designed to facilitate systems of care coordination.
 During implementation, the pilot sites are a vital source of information to demonstration state coordinators, and provide a feedback loop for making changes during the initial stages of implementation.
-As such, pilot sites play a critical role in the entire LSC project.
+As such, pilot sites played a critical role in the LSC project.

 The selection of pilot sites is a complex process which can require months of planning.
 Some considerations include: the capacity of pilot sites to deal with an increase in identification of victimized youth, the overall strength of inter-agency communication, the ability of sites to provide continual information to the demonstration site leadership team, the benefit to the pilot site of implementing changes to their procedure, existing grant projects which may be taking place in the pilot site, accessibility concerns, and agency buy-in of the project itself.
 In addition, a series of trainings prior to, and during, implementation for agencies within the pilot site is often required.

-There are many benefits to community participation in the LSC project.
+There are many benefits to community participation in a project similar to LSC.
 The primary benefit is implementing programs that will increase identification of children and youth who have been victimized, and help connect them to better services.
 Other benefits include the collection of data on victimization in the community and more effective inter-agency collaboration and communication.

-A key facet of the Linking Systems of Care project is for demonstration sites to “establish a collaborative body/network of stakeholders.
+A key facet of the Linking Systems of Care project was for demonstration sites to “establish a collaborative body/network of stakeholders.
 This must consist of all of the relevant systems (e.g., child welfare, juvenile justice, victim services), professionals, community groups, and stakeholders (including families that have interfaced with the systems).”
-Therefore in nearly all circumstances a demonstration site steering committee will include representatives from critical government agencies such as mental health, child welfare, criminal justice, probation, and the court system.
+Therefore in nearly all circumstances a demonstration site steering committee will include representatives from critical government agencies such as mental health, child welfare, criminal justice, probation and the court system.
 In addition, a steering committee should also include representatives from victim service agencies such as domestic violence, sexual assault, and child abuse coalitions, as well as survivor representatives themselves.
 A steering committee should also include representatives from culturally appropriate service-provider entities such as communities of faith and ethnic or tribal organizations.
-In ideal circumstances multiple representatives from each agency can be assigned to steering committees to ensure redundancy and continuity if a representative moves to a different position or leaves the agency.

 There is no easy answer to this question.
 But, to paraphrase NCJFCJ’s longtime partner, the National Childhood Traumatic Stress Network (NCTSN): “Enhancing cultural competence [is] essential to furthering [the] mission of increasing access to and improving the standard of care for traumatized children, families, and communities across the nation.”
 (NCTSN, 2017).
 A good start for demonstration sites to acquaint themselves with foundational work on this topic is to review NCTSN’s reports and spotlights on culture and trauma.
 An excellent introduction to the subject is the four part series “The Organizational Journey Toward Cultural Competence” which is available on the NCTSN website.
 Further steps include contacting an expert in cultural responsiveness, and developing some training modules which are specific to an organization’s region and demographics.

 Every steering committee will operate differently depending upon the makeup of the committee members, the context in which meetings are held, the leadership of the committee, and many other factors.
 While there are no hard and fast rules for operating a steering committee, there are many lessons and principles that can assist new demonstration sites in their own steering committee formation and operation process.
-One of the best methods of learning more about the operation of advisory steering committees is by speaking with a member of the National LSC Steering Committee.
-National Steering Committee members can help guide demonstration sites on facilitating their own steering committee meetings, collecting information from committee members, assigning tasks, engaging steering committee members, etc. For more information on how to contact members of the National Steering Committee, please e-mail Michele Robinson at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+Steering committee members can help guide demonstration sites on facilitating their own steering committee meetings, collecting information from committee members, assigning tasks, engaging steering committee members, etc.